-Interviewing over 1,000 managers, executives, and directors of emerging growth, middle market, and Fortune 500 client companies has allowed me to identify two schools of thought when it comes to business relationships.
+There are three fundamental attributes of growth-the gradient or slope of growth, the torque or speed of growth, and the fuel efficiency or profitability of growth.
+I'll elaborate on each in the next chapter.
+We have proved that enterprises can fuel their growth, through a unique return on their strategic relationships.
+In developing a broad array of value-based relationships, two schools of thought are prevalent.
 On one end of the spectrum is the art of building relationships.
 For many, this is the ability to engage others through the exchange of business cards and the building of transactional relationships.
-There is little to no shortage of resources in the marketplace today to help train and develop those who seem otherwise introverted and must adapt to a social network.
-Fairly foundational notions such as the elevator pitch, working a room, or learning how to be a conference commando fit into this category.
-On the other end of the spectrum is the academic world of Social Network Analysis (SNA), or the science of relationship building.
-What began as the study of patterns of human interaction in the 1930s has evolved into a discipline, though often very dry and rather academic.
+There is little or no shortage of resources in the marketplace today to help train and develop those who seem otherwise introverted and must adapt to a social network.
+I'm intrigued by recent developments in this area, such as 118 in The Mirror Test (the 21st-century version of the elevator pitch), created by Jeffrey Hayzlett, former Kodak chief marketing officer (CMO), and Steve W. Martin's work in Heavy Hitter Selling: How Successful Salespeople Use Language and Intuition to Persuade Customers to Buy.
+On the other end of the spectrum is the world of social network analysis (SNA).
+You may be surprised to know that it has very little to do with Facebook, Twitter, or YouTube.
+What began as the study of patterns of human interaction in the 1930s has evolved into a fascinating discipline, although often very dry and rather academic.

-We believe that Relationship Economics-the art and science of relationships-is the hybrid approach necessary for anyone who needs to build and leverage relationships to get things done.
+Relationship Economics-the art and science of relationships is the balanced, hybrid approach necessary for anyone who needs to build and leverage relationships to get things done.
 Effectiveness and productivity are both measures of outputs, but efficiency also includes the amount of input required.
-Let's start by looking at why most people are inefficient when it comes to business networking and building long-term, value-centric relationships.
+Let's start by looking at why most people are inefficient when it comes to business networking and building long-term, value-based relationships.